Poojan2300/Comparative-analysis-of-algorithms-for-community-detection/README.md

 # Comparative-analysis-of-algorithms-for-community-detection
 # Community Detection Research

-This repository contains the Python code, datasets, and results for the research paper titled **"Comparative Analysis of Community Detection Algorithms."** It focuses on applying and comparing algorithms like Louvain, Leiden, Label Propagation, ECDR, and NSGA-II on social and water distribution networks.
+This repository contains the Python code, datasets, and results for the research paper titled **"Comparative Analysis of Community Detection Algorithms."** It focuses on applying and comparing algorithms like Louvain, Leiden and Label Propagation on social and water distribution networks.

 ## Overview